Fargo was recently ranked as the most patriotic city in North Dakota, so we obviously go all out for our Independence Day celebrations.

 While the day belonged to Bonanzaville, the evening is all about the premier fireworks display in the city.

-Since the 4th of July celebrates our American pride, spend the 5th of July checking out different places around town that highlight the Fargo area’s heritage.
+Since the 4th of July celebrates our American pride, spend the 5th of July at the different places around town that highlight the Fargo area’s heritage.

 1st stop: The Historical and Cultural Society of Clay County.
-The new Skal!
-Scandinavian Spirits exhibit shares the history and traditions of drinking culture in the Scandinavian countries, then make sure to check out the Hjemkomst Viking Ship and the Norwegian Stave Church while you’re there.
+The War, Flu, and Fear exhibit showcases what it was like for those who lived in the Fargo-Moorhead area during World War I, then make sure to check out the Hjemkomst Viking Ship and the Norwegian Stave Church while you’re there.

 Next, head over to Sons of Norway and their Kringen Lounge for lunch.
-Start with some Scandinavian specialties (they’ll be happy to explain anything on the menu) and then make sure to indulge in one of their pieces of pie.
+Start with some Scandinavian specialties (they’ll be happy to explain anything on the menu).

 After you refuel, it’s time to continue on your tour of all things Scandinavian.